SmithaMadhu/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
-Coursera Getting and Cleaning Data

-Getting and Cleaning Data - Course Project
+Coursera Getting and Cleaning Data - Project

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following: